wyang342/news-site-II/README.md

 </BrowserRouter>
 ```

-Keep the `Nav` component in the `return` as well - everything else can be removed.
+Keep the `AppNav` component in the `return` as well - everything else can be removed.
 We'll come back to this soon.

 At this time, you may see a number of warnings and errors that appear because of the old code you've copied over.
 Fix each one until the errors disappear.
 How do you bring in `HomePage` and `ArticlePage` (found in `src/pages/`)?